emmaleitao/DalMarine-R/Lesson3_DataWrangling.md

 Up until this point, we have primarily been working with the base functions already in the R language.
 However, people can create packages that you can download that contain useful functions.
 For any data science work, two useful packages to have installed are the dplyr and tidyr package.

 We will go over some of the things you can do with these packages, but if you want some more explanations, check out these youtube tutorials by the creators of the packages themselves!
+This lesson will cover the same content as presented in these videos.

 https://www.youtube.com/watch?v=jOd65mR1zfw
 https://www.youtube.com/watch?v=1ELALQlO-yM